-Checks Action DEFINITION : A surging o increases, but normally fe or hard acceleration for th r jerking that follows engine speed, usually more pronounced as the engine load It below 1500 RPM.
-The exhaust has a steady spitting sound at idle, low speed, It fuel starvation that can cause the engine to cut-out.
+Checks Action r jerking that follows engine speed, usually more pronounced as the engine load left below 1500 RPM.
+The exhaust has a steady spitting sound at idle, low speed, or hard acceleration for the fuel starvation that can cause the engine to cut-out.
 Preliminary Checks None Start the engine.
 Check for proper ignition output voltage with spark tester J 26792.
 Check for a cylinder misfire.
 Verify that the spark plugs are the correct type and properly gapped.
 Remove the spark plugs and check for the following conditions: Ignition System Checks Insulation cracks.
 Wear.
 Improper gap.
 Burned electrodes.
 Heavy deposits.
 Visually/Physically inspect the secondary ignition for the following: Ignition wires for arcing and proper routing.
 Cross-firing.
 Ignition coils for cracks or carbon tracking Engine Mechanical Checks Perform a cylinder compression check.
 Check the engine for the following: Improper valve timing.
 Improper valve clearance.
 Worn rocker arms.
 Worn camshaft lobes.
 Broken or weak valve springs.
 Check the intake and exhaust manifold passages for casting flash.
 Fuel System Checks Check the fuel system: Plugged fuel filter.
 Low fuel pressure, etc. Refer to LPG Fuel System Diagnosis.
 Check the condition of the wiring to the low pressure lock-off solenoid.
-Additional Check Check for Electromagnetic Interference (EMI), which may cause a misfire con- dition.
+Additional Check Check for Electromagnetic Interference (EMI), which may cause a misfire condition.
 Using the DST, monitor the engine RPM and note sudden increases in rpms displayed on the scan tool but with little change in the actual engine rpm.
 If this condition exists, EMI may be present.
-Check the routing of the secon- dary wires and the ground circuit.
+Check the routing of the secondary wires and the ground circuit.